culturecode-org/manifesto/sections/II-definition.md

-# Definition: What is culturecode?
+# Definition: What culturecode is

 culturecode is a community for people who want to explore programming as a **deep practice**, not just a list of technologies to consume.

 It's about learning to solve problems with sound judgment, understanding concepts clearly, and **thinking critically** about what we build with software.

 We're not a top-down school.
-We're a **horizontal learning network** where knowledge is shared, the "why" behind the "how" is explored, and technical judgment is sharpened.
+We're a **peer-to-peer learning network** where knowledge is shared, the "why" behind the "how" is explored, and technical judgment is sharpened.

 Everyone contributes at their own level and moves at their own pace, but **the ground is cultivated together.**